nikosgiov/StringModule/README.md

 # StringModule

-This is a String Module "MyString" that implements the most popular and most used string functions of language C. Specifaclly :
+This is a String Module "MyString" that implements the most popular and most used string functions of C programming language.
+Specifaclly :
 <table cellspacing="0" cellpadding="0" class="t1">
   <tbody>
     <tr>